The Brides of Dracula: Box office

-Critical Reception
+Critical

-The Monthly Film Bulletin of the UK wrote: "The genuinely eerie atmosphere of traditional Vampire folk-lore continues to elude the cinema.
+The Monthly Film Bulletin wrote: "The genuinely eerie atmosphere of traditional Vampire folk-lore continues to elude the cinema.
 This latest sequel in Hammer's apparently endless series adds little to the Dracula legend other than a youthful, good-looking vampire, and nothing to the familiar Hammer format of inappropriate colour and décor, a vague pretence at period and a serious surface view of the proceedings."

-Bosley Crowther of The New York Times dismissed the film as "but another repetition of the standard tale of the vampire ...
+Bosley Crowther of The New York Times wrote: "another repetition of the standard tale of the vampire ...
 There is nothing new or imaginative about it."

 Variety called the film "technically well-made" but thought the script "adds little to the Dracula legend and follows formula horror gimmicks," and that "it would have been considerably more scary if it had been filmed in old-fashioned black and white."

 Harrison's Reports wrote that Martita Hunt and Freda Jackson were "excellent" in the film and the direction and photography were "first class," but that it was "not overly frightening."

+The Radio Times Guide to Films gave the film 4/5 stars, writing: "While Christopher Lee worried about typecasting, Hammer went ahead anyway with this sequel (in name only) to its huge 1958 hit Dracula.
+Anaemic David Peel as Baron Meinster is a poor substitute for Lee's more full-blooded undead Count, but that's the only point of contention in a classic Terence Fisher-directed shocker.
+The marvellous atmosphere drips with a lingering gothic ghoulishness, the sexuality is remarkably upfront for its time, and the climax set in the shadow of a moonlit windmill is the stuff of fairy tale nightmare."

+Leslie Halliwell said: "The best of the Hammer Draculas, with plenty of inventive action, some classy acting and good sense of place and period."

-The Brides of Dracula holds a score of 78% on Rotten Tomatoes, based on 18 reviews.
+The Brides of Dracula holds a score of 79% on Rotten Tomatoes, based on 19 reviews.